 Herb moved aboard as soon as he graduated from dental school in Baltimore, Maryland.
 He purchased "Wisdom", a project boat, and began working on her to bring her up to speed.
 After re-rigging, re-powering, re-painting, and upgrading the systems on the boat, they are ready to go cruising.
 Herb works as a dentist and a rigger.

 Maddie moved aboard shortly after meeting Herb.
 Their first date went very well and she moved in with him shortly there after.
 Adjusting to living on a sailboat took some time and effort, especially since she had never been on a sailboat before.
 She has since learned how to sail very well and can single hand Wisdom.
-Maddie works as a highschool art teacher.
+Maddie worked as a highschool art teacher, but now uses her artistic talents to create lovely paintings and all the videos you guys love and enjoy on our YouTube Channel.

 Morty was born in 2013, and has only known boat life.
 He was raised on the boat since he was a puppy and he loves the sailboat life!
-He keeps us entertained on our journeys and always gives us a good reason to make landfall as often as possible.
+He cruised with us down the Chesapeake, but stayed with Maddie’s parents when we headed out into the ocean.

 Sammy is a Green Cheek Conure and was the first to join the crew.
 Hatched in 2006 and raised by Herb since she was a hatch-ling.
 She has been on Herb's shoulder since they lived on land, and moved aboard with him in 2012.

 She has transitioned well from land life to boat life.
 A few bird friendly modifications were made for Sammy to safely hold her cage and bed in the boat, making Wisdom her home.